zeeshan-shah/pp4-django/README.md

 ## User Stories

 ### User Registration and Authentication

 - As a new user, I want to be able to register an account with my name, email, and password, so I can access the ordering system.

 - As a registered user, I want to be able to log in with my email and password to access my account and place orders.

 ### Browsing and Selecting Dishes

 - As a user, I want to see a list of dishes with their names and prices when I visit the website's menu page.

 - As a user, I want to be able to filter dishes by categories (e.g., appetizers, main courses) to easily find the type of dishes I want.

 - As a user, I want to click on a dish to view its details, including a description and an option to add it to my order.

 ### Creating and Managing Orders

 - As a user, I want to be able to select multiple dishes by checking checkboxes next to each dish, so I can add them to my order collectively by clicking the "Place Order" button.

 - As a user, I want to see a summary of my order, including the selected dishes and the total price, before confirming it.

 - As a user, I want the ability to remove a dish from my order if I change my mind.

 - As a user, I want to be able to update my order and add or remove dishes before confirming it.

 ### Delivery Information

 - As a user, I want to provide and update my delivery information, including my name, email, street address, city, state, and zip code.

 - As a user, I want to be able to access and update my delivery information from my account profile.

 ### Confirming Orders

 - As a user, I want to be able to confirm my order by clicking a "Confirm Order" button and receive confirmation of my order placement.

 - As a user, I want to receive an email confirmation with details of my order after confirming it.

 ### Contacting Support

 - As a user, I want the ability to contact customer support or make inquiries using a contact form.

+## Admin User Stories

+### Admin Dashboard

+- As an admin, I want access to a dedicated admin dashboard where I can manage the restaurant's menu and orders.

+- As an admin, I want to log in using my unique admin credentials to access the admin dashboard.

+### Managing Menu

+- As an admin, I want to be able to add new dishes to the menu by providing details such as dish name, description, price, and image.

+- As an admin, I want to edit existing dish information, including name, description, price, and image, to keep the menu up-to-date.

+- As an admin, I want the ability to delete dishes from the menu that are no longer offered.

+### Managing Orders

+- As an admin, I want to view and manage incoming orders in real-time, including order details, customer information, and order status.

+- *Future Implementation:* As an admin, I want to update the order status to indicate whether an order is pending, preparing, out for delivery, or completed.

+- *Future Implementation:* As an admin, I want to send order confirmation emails to customers after an order is confirmed.

+- *Future Implementation:* As an admin, I want to generate order reports for a specified time period, including order volume and revenue.

 ## Design

+### Menu Page:

 ![Menu Wireframe](https://res.cloudinary.com/db2fhoogx/image/upload/v1234567/wireframe1_pmm7zt.jpg)

+### Cart Page:

 ![Cart Wireframe](https://res.cloudinary.com/db2fhoogx/image/upload/v1234567/wireframe2_c9smdh.jpg)

+### Typography

+- **Font Selection:** TastyBites employs a combination of fonts to create a visually appealing and engaging experience.
+Headings (h1 to h6) use the elegant 'Crimson Text' font with a weight of 600 and an italic style, while paragraphs (p) and other text elements feature the cursive 'Courgette' font with a weight of 400.

+- **Font Sizes:** The project carefully selects font sizes to establish a clear visual hierarchy.
+Larger fonts, such as those used for headings, capture attention and guide users, while smaller fonts, ideal for body text, enhance readability.

+### Imagery

+- **Background Image:** TastyBites features a captivating background image that sets the mood for the website.
+The background is a high-quality photograph of delicious cuisine, making users eager to explore the menu.

+- **Overlay:** An overlay with a semi-transparent background (rgba(0, 0, 0, 0.5)) adds sophistication to the design, making the foreground content stand out while maintaining readability.

+- **Content Styling:** The content within the overlay is centered both horizontally and vertically (positioned using `transform`) to ensure a visually pleasing layout.
+The text is presented in white to contrast with the overlay and background image.

+- **Font Styles:** Typography choices, such as font size and style, complement the overall aesthetics.
+The 'title' uses a font size of 3rem to create prominence, while the 'description' employs a font size of 1.5rem for clarity.

+- **Navbar Styles:** The navigation bar (navbar) features a dark background color (#0B0B0B) with contrasting white text (#EEEBD0).
+The 'navbar-brand' font utilizes the cursive 'Dancing Script' font with a weight of 700 for a touch of elegance.

+- **Custom Button Styles:** Buttons on the site are designed with a bold background color (#CC2936) and white text (#FFFFCC).
+On hover, the background color changes to a lighter shade while maintaining contrast.

+- **Card Styles:** Dish cards within the menu section are thoughtfully designed with attention to detail.
+The images within the cards have a max height to ensure consistency and aesthetic appeal.
+The card content is aligned to the left to create a clean, organized look.

+- **Footer Styles:** The footer section adopts a dark background color (#0B0B0B) with white text (#EEEBD0) for a cohesive design.
+Social icons are displayed with a subtle hover effect, adding interactivity and accessibility.

+- **Media Queries:** To ensure a responsive design, media queries are used to adjust styles based on screen size.
+This guarantees that the typography and imagery remain visually pleasing across various devices.

+The combination of carefully selected typography and captivating imagery in TastyBites contributes to an inviting and immersive user experience, enticing visitors to explore the world of culinary delights.

 ## Features